 - Document 3b: Global Partnership Monitoring Annexes

 The event will take place at the OECD Boulogne Conference Centre, located at: 46, quai Alphonse Le Gallo – 92100 Boulogne-Billancourt.
-Please confirm your participation by registering online no later than 19 December 2018.
-Please follow these instructions for your registration.
+Registration has now closed.

 - Logistics Note (available soon)